 NASPO ValuePoint – Landscape Structures Contract #6484 allows for the purchase of park and recreation equipment in all states, the District of Columbia and U.S. Territories.
 Each state determines which entities including state agencies, higher education institutions, political subdivisions and non-profit organizations may use each NASPO ValuePoint contract.

-Sourcewell (formerly National Joints Powers Alliance® (NJPA)) – Landscape Structures Contract #030117-LSI allows for the purchase of playground and park equipment.
+Sourcewell (formerly National Joints Powers Alliance® (NJPA)) – Landscape Structures holds Contract #030117-LSI for the purchase of playground and park equipment and Contract #010721-LSI for the purchase of outdoor fitness equipment for parks and trails.
 Eligible users are schools, universities, nonprofit organizations and government agencies.
 Users can quickly and easily join for free without fees, commitments or obligations.

 The Interlocal Purchasing System (TIPS) – Landscape Structures Contract #18070401 allows for the purchase of park and playground equipment.
 Eligible users are education — K-12 school districts, charter schools, universities, private schools, colleges, special education districts, etc.— government agencies including cities, counties, Native American Tribes and more, and non-profit organizations.
 Membership is specific to your home state.